ionuthub/WAD-Assessment-Sem-2-/README.md

 ### Development Mode

-This is the recommended way to run the application for development.
+This is the recommended way to run the application for development, allowing for hot-reloading on both the frontend and backend.

 1.  **Start the Backend Server**:

     ```bash
-    # From the project root
+    # From the project root, this will run on http://localhost:3000
     npm start
     ```

 2.  **Start the Frontend Dev Server**:

     ```bash
-    # From the project root
+    # In a new terminal, from the project root
     cd client
     npm run dev
     ```

-3. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:5173`.

 ### Production Mode